robwoodgate/nuts/xx.md

 - NUT-11 protocol is unchanged.
 - Mints see only pure NUT-11 Proofs.
 The new `p2pk_e` field in Proof is stripped before sending to the mint.
+- If a `Proof` is locked to multiple keys, different recipients never learn each other's blinding factors.
 - Wallets can verify ECDH derivation locally; no mint changes are required.
 - Wallets that do not yet support P2BK will not leak privacy by sending P2BK Proofs to the mint.
 The spend will simply fail.